An Integrated Approach to Teaching Students Who Learn Differently

 While many colleges offer special programs for students with learning disabilities (LD) and other learning challenges, Landmark College is one of the only accredited colleges in the United States designed exclusively for students who learn differently, including students with learning disabilities (such as dyslexia), attention deficit hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).

-Landmark College's mission is to transform the way students learn, educators teach and the public thinks about education.
+Landmark College's mission is to transform the way students learn, educators teach, and the public thinks about education.
 We provide highly accessible approaches to learning that empower individuals who learn differently to exceed their aspirations and to achieve their greatest potential.
 Through the Landmark College Institute for Research and Training, the College aims to extend its mission across the nation and throughout the world.

-Life at Landmark
+Student Life at Landmark College

 The Next Step

 Students at Landmark College learn how to balance academics and social lives.
 They learn to access the tools they need for success in college, graduate school, and the workforce.
 And you can join them.

 If you are an educator working with students with dyslexia, ADHD, autism spectrum disorder, or executive function issues, you can learn more about our professional learning offerings and other LD resources for teachers.

 If you can't find what you are looking for, please contact us.
 We'd be happy to hear from you!